 What is The Food Allergy Behavioral Health Association*?

-In 2018, in an effort to connect with others, Tamara Hubbard founded a professional networking group for food allergy-knowledgeable counseling professionals called the Food Allergy Counseling Professionals Network (FACPN).
-After members from various clinical counseling professionals continued to join and connect, it became important to better highlight the fact that the group was for licensed clinical behavioral health professionals, not just those that identify themselves as counselors.
+In 2018, in an effort to connect with her peers that worked with food allergies, Tamara Hubbard founded a professional networking group for food allergy-knowledgeable counseling professionals called the Food Allergy Counseling Professionals Network (FACPN).
+After members from various clinical mental health and counseling professions continued to join and connect, it became important to better highlight the fact that the group was for licensed clinical behavioral health professionals, not just those that identify themselves as counselors.
 Tamara Hubbard, LCPC and fellow member Lisa Rosenberg, LSW put their heads together and the result was the Food Allergy Behavioral Health Association (FABHA).
 This name better reflects who the members are and the overall goals of this growing professional community.
-While it's still a professional networking space, there are a variety of other benefits of joining, including opportunities to collaborate and move this niche forward. [*FABHA is an unincorporated professional network/nonprofit association, and is looking into seeking 501(c)(3) status]
+While it's still a professional network, there are a variety of other benefits of joining, including opportunities to collaborate and move the food allergy mental health and counseling niche forward. [*FABHA is an unincorporated professional network/nonprofit association, and is looking into seeking 501(c)(3) status]

-Highlight the psychosocial aspects of food allergies by bringing food allergy-knowledgeable behavioral health professionals together
+Highlight the psychosocial aspects of food allergies by bringing food allergy-knowledgeable clinical behavioral health professionals together

 Highlight the benefits of collaborative/integrative care for food allergy patients, and as such, create relationships with allergists and pediatricians to support their patients and their practices

 Promote and take part in networking or research opportunities that raise the profile of food allergy behavioral health

 Create or take part in opportunities to educate behavioral health professionals about working with clients managing food allergies